JakasaurusRex/GodotWorkshop/README.md

 ## Ground Pound

 Next lets create the ground our character will be running on.
-Similar deal.
+It will be a similar process to what we have been doing!
 Lets create a new scene with a StaticBody2D as the root.
-StaticBodys are useful for floors and walls that don't move!
-Let's add in a Sprite2D and a CollisionShape2D to our scene.
-Lets add in our grass floor as the texture for the sprite, scale the StaticBody2D by 3 and fix the resolution on our texture like we have done previously.
-Next, I dragged my sprite to the bottom of the canvas because thats where our floor is going to be in the game.
+StaticBodys are useful for floors and walls because they don't move with physics!
+Let's add in a Sprite2D and a CollisionShape2D to our scene as well as our grass floor as the texture for the sprite, scale the StaticBody2D by 3 and fix the resolution on our texture like we have done previously.
+Next, make sure to drag your floor to the bottom of the canvas, as thats where its going to be in the game.
 Then add in a rectangular collision shape to the ground.
 You may notice that the ground is wider than the canvas size.
 This will allow us to make it seem like the ground is moving while we are running and we will use it later when we are coding our gameplay loop.
 Thats all we need to setup for the ground for now.
-I changed the name of the StaticBody2D to be ground and saved the scene.
+Lets also change the name of the root node to ground and save the scene!

 <img width="1234" alt="Screenshot 2025-02-06 at 10 43 52 PM" src="https://github.com/user-attachments/assets/52966c56-2ed9-49fe-9957-59eec1800ee2" />